Effective-Altruism-Finland/altruismi.fi-nettisivut/content/organizers.en.md

 ---

 List of organizers by area.
 Feel free to contact us at helsinki@altruismi.fi for any questions.
-(Google translate the finnish page for more but less coherent info)
+(Google translate the finnish page for actual information.
+Proper translation coming soon.)